 There is no set rule for how many years to go back on your resume.
 It requires a little bit of thinking to know which of your older jobs are worth showcasing and which ones can be left out.
 Or, as Fife says, “It’s not your length, it’s not how far back you go, it’s how you put your resume together that’s important.”

 Your resume has one job, and one job only: to convince the hiring decision makers you’ve got everything it takes to succeed in the role they’re hiring for.
-No matter how far back you go on your resume, each item in the work history section should prove just that.
+No matter how far back you go on your resume, each item in the resume work experience section should prove just that.

 Remember: